Skip to main content

-Why Your Ecommerce Site Is Slow (And What It's Costing You)
+Why Your Ecommerce Site Is Slow — And What It's Silently Costing You

-Why Your Ecommerce Site Is Slow (And What It's Costing You)
+Why Your Ecommerce Site Is Slow — And What It's Silently Costing You

 If your store takes more than 3 seconds to load, you're losing roughly half your visitors before they ever see a product.
 That's not a guess — it's what Google's research consistently shows.